When you install a brand new DIY conservatory, the last thing you want is rainwater trickling through the roof, soaking everything inside.

-The roof on a conservatory is obviously much different to the roof on a house, but the principle is basically the same.
-It’s a case of fitting the flashing to neatly cover the area where the edge of the conservatory roof meets the exterior wall.
+Obviously, the roof on a conservatory is different to the roof on a house, but the principle is basically the same.
+It’s a case of fitting the conservatory flashing to neatly cover the area where the edge of the roof meets the exterior wall.

 Fitting lead flashing on a conservatory roof

-The first thing to bear in mind is that you’ll obviously need the relevant tools and materials to complete the job before starting it – one of which is a safe and sturdy ladder, which is obviously vitally important.
+The first thing to bear in mind is that you’ll need the relevant tools and materials to complete the job. – One that’s vitally important is a safe and sturdy ladder.

-Conservatory roof panels aren’t constructed to support the weight of a person (it doesn’t matter how light you think you are).
-So, you might need to place a flat plastic surface across the roof beams so you can lean across to apply the flashing in a safe and sensible manner.
+No matter how light you think you are, conservatory roof panels aren’t constructed to support the weight of a person.
+Place a flat plastic surface across the roof beams so you can lean across to apply the flashing in a safe and sensible manner.

-Once this is done, you can roll the sheet across the top of the roof frame – sliding the top of the flashing into the mortar as you do so.
-If you’re happy with how the flashing line looks – you can then refill the lines of mortar to set the top of the flashing into the brickwork securely – and seal it down across the edge of the roof frame neatly (therefore it’s best to do this on a warm dry day, so everything can set properly).
+Roll the sheet across the top of the roof frame – sliding the top of the flashing into the mortar as you do so.
+If you’re happy with how the flashing line looks, refill the lines of mortar to set the top of the flashing into the brickwork securely and seal it down across the edge of the roof frame neatly (it’s best to do this on a warm dry day, so everything can set properly).

 Professional conservatory leak repair advice